The thought crossed my mind today. The thought.

 “Yeah, just got really busy.”

-The voice then reminds me, insidiously, that this is as much as anyone would miss my writing, and even then a mere handful of people.
-Why not just stop, be like the rest of them and enjoy your evening hours?
+The voice then reminds me insidiously that this is as much as anyone would miss my writing, and even then only a mere handful of people.
+Just stop.
+Be like the rest and enjoy your evening hours.
 Who cares about this story except for you?

-I thought about it through that workout and on my tired trudge back to my office where I scribbled the notes to myself that turned into this post.
-I believed that Beneath the Wood was a worthwhile story to be told, and worked it for a year until I was sure that it is as a finished product.
-I believed that Five Talents was a worthwhile story to be told, and worked it for a year until I was sure that it is as a finished product.
+I believe that Beneath the Wood was a worthwhile story to be told, and worked it for a year until I was sure that it is as a finished product.
+I believe that Five Talents was a worthwhile story to be told, and worked it for a year until I was sure that it is as a finished product.

 Now, I’ve battled inwardly with it, and I believe that Unicorns & Satellites could be a worthwhile story.
 I’m going to get to work justifying that statement starting tonight.